-Occupying a valley dammed by volcanic ash, the lake sits approximately 5,128 ft (1,563 m) above sea level with a maximum depth of 1,049 ft (320 m) and is 12 mi (19 km) long and 6 mi (10 km) wide, with an area of 49.3 sq mi (127.7 sq km).
+Occupying a valley dammed by volcanic ash, the lake sits approximately 1,563 m (5,128 ft) above sea level with a maximum depth of 320 m (1,049 ft) and is 19 km (12 mi) long and 10 km (6 mi) wide, with an area of 127.7 sq km (49.3 sq mi).

 The lake is bordered by three cone-shaped volcanoes: Atitlán, Tolimán, and San Pedro.
 The main towns along the lake, including Panajachel, Atitlán, and San Lucas, are popular with anthropologists and tourists.

-The culture of the towns and villages surrounding the lake is influenced by the Maya people.
-The lake is surrounded by many villages in which Maya culture is still prevalent and traditional dress is worn.
+The Maya people influence the culture of the towns and villages surrounding the lake.
+As a result, the lake is surrounded by many villages in which Maya culture is still prevalent and traditional dress is worn.

 Volcán Atitlán is a large, conical, active stratovolcano adjacent to the caldera of Lake Atitlán in the Guatemalan Highlands of the Sierra Madre de Chiapas range.

 It is part of the Central America Volcanic Arc.
-The arc is a chain of volcanoes stretching along Central America formed by subduction of the Cocos Plate underneath the Caribbean Plate.
+The arc is a chain of volcanoes stretching along Central America formed by the subduction of the Cocos Plate underneath the Caribbean Plate.
 These volcanoes are part of the Ring of Fire around the Pacific Ocean.

 Volcán Atitlán is a few miles south of Volcán Tolimán, which rises from the southern shore of Lake Atitlán.
 A long narrow bay separates Volcán Atitlán and Volcán Toliman from Volcán San Pedro.

-The mountain is home to two particularly rare and beautiful birds that are endemic to the cloud forests of this region.
+The mountain is home to two scarce and beautiful birds that are endemic to the cloud forests of this region.

 The horned guan (Oreophasis derbianus) is a Pleistocene relic of the family Cracidae that persists today only in small fragments of its previous range.
 Its habitat is limited to cloud forests above approximately 1,650 m (5,410 ft).
-This bird is the size of a turkey and the adult male has a one-inch scarlet-colored "horn" projecting straight up from the top of its head.
+This bird is the size of a turkey, and the adult male has a one-inch scarlet-colored "horn" projecting straight up from the top of its head.